 At first my doctor kept saying it was not the medication until after nine months of constantly coughing and at my insistence I was taken off this medication.

 Of course your doctor has the right to prescribe a medication that they think is the best one for you.
-But, you have the right to have some input because it is your body that the drug is going into and you know when you body is not accepting a medication well.
+But, you have the right to have some input because it is your body that the drug is going into and you know when your body is not responding to a medication well.

-Medications can be great, but they are not perfect, they all cause some sort of side effects and then you have those with side effects so severe you must discontinue taking them.
+Medications can be great, but they are not perfect, they all cause some sort of side effects.
+Then you have those with side effects so severe you must discontinue taking them.

 Of special notation Novartis Pharmaceuticals states that Diovan blood pressure medication do not work well in lowering high blood pressure effectively for African Americans.